Together, We Can End Unsheltered Homelessness

 Spotlight: Martin v.
 City of Boise

-In 2018, the City of Boise lost a no-camping homeless lawsuit, Martin v Boise (link to timeline Boise).
-Former City of Boise Mayor Dave Bieter provided this experience and an account of what happens when a community allows camping in their community:
+In 2018, the City of Boise lost a no-camping homeless lawsuit, Martin v.
+Boise.
+Former City of Boise Mayor Dave Bieter provided this experience and an account of what happens when a city allows camping in their community:

 “Soon after the case was decided, there was a 120-person tent encampment near my offices at City Hall.
 My team and community thought that because we lost the lawsuit, camping was now allowed in our city.
 I explained to my team that, despite the ruling, camping is inhumane, not legal, and nobody should have to sleep on our streets.
 I instructed my team that we were going to care for these individuals and to prepare 120 shelter beds for the campers, even if overflow beds were needed.
 After providing 30 days’ notice to this community and outreach services throughout the countdown, we closed the camp.